brewpi-remix/brewpi-userdocs-rmx/api/index.rst

 - dataLogging - Defined whether data loogging is active, paused, or stopped
 - interval - Time period between data points
 - iSpindel - Defines use of iSpindel (not currently in use)
-- logJson - Log received line if True, False only logs 'New JSON received.', not defined mutes JSON messages
+- logJson - Log every received line from the controller if True, False only logs 'New JSON received.', when not defined, JSON messages are muted
 - port - Port at which the script will communicate with the controller.
 If 'auto' it will connect to the first controller found on the USB bus.
 May also be explicit such as /dev/ttyACM0 or /dev/chamber1
 - scriptPath - Path where the brewpi.py script may be found
 - tiltColor - Color of currently connected Tilt